shabeena1703/BMP-steganography-encoder-decoder/README.md

 In this project:

-The cover image is a BMP file
+-> The cover image is a BMP file

-The secret file can be any small file (text, C program, etc.)
+-> The secret file can be any small file (text, C program, etc.)

-The output image is a BMP file that contains the hidden data
+->The output image is a BMP file that contains the hidden data

 The idea is simple:
 We take each byte of the image and replace its last bit with the bits of the secret file.